Episode Show Notes

 Transcript

 Mike Siciliano [00:00:06] Welcome back to another episode of our Eagle Perspective Podcast.
-I’m Mike Siciliano, Dean of Students of the Upper School.
+I’m Mike Siciliano, Dean of Students of the High School.
 I am joined today by the man, the myth, the legend, Mr. John Salyer.

 John Salyer [00:00:18] You know him, you love him, you can’t live without him.